 - Convert and resize images above the fold

-- Verify caching + compression on text assets
+- Verify caching and compression on text assets

-- Re-test with throttling and check CWV impact
+- Re-test with throttling and check Core Web Vitals impact

-Google documents page experience signals (including Core Web Vitals) as part of the overall ranking picture, while also emphasizing relevance remains key.
+Google documents page experience signals, including Core Web Vitals, as part of the overall ranking picture, while also emphasising that relevance remains the primary factor.

-No—inline CSS can speed initial render, but it increases HTML and reduces caching benefits.
-It’s worth it in some architectures, not all.
+No — inline CSS can speed initial render, but it increases HTML size and reduces caching benefits.
+It's worth it in some architectures, not all.

-If a single CSS bundle contains lots of unused rules per template, splitting often improves initial render by reducing download + parse work.
+If a single CSS bundle contains lots of unused rules per template, splitting often improves initial render by reducing download and parse work.

 References